Our Guide for Offer Holders

 A conditional offer from the University of Lincoln means that your place is subject to you meeting certain conditions, usually based on upcoming exam results.
 For example, if you are currently studying for A Levels, International Baccalaureate, T levels, or a BTEC National Diploma, we will ask that you achieve specific grades.
 Some courses may have additional requirements, like an Enhanced DBS Check for certain healthcare courses.

 The University of Lincoln can make unconditional offers to exceptional students, selected and based on the high quality of their application and additional information provided, particularly their personal statement and references.
-Our Guaranteed Places Programme aims to identify undergraduate applicants who we think would excel at Lincoln and make a significant contribution to our academic community.
 Some students may also receive an unconditional offer if they already have their exam results and meet the course entry criteria.

 Entry Requirements, UCAS Tariff, and Accepted Qualifications